Precisshley/SquareUp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Square Up was made during Hack Western 11.
-It's web app that allows groups to make photo mosaics's in a few simple steps:
+It is a web app that allows groups to make photo mosaics's in a few simple steps:

 ### What the Host Does:
   1. Uploads an image.